juanneilson/machine-learning/projects/capstone/capstone_report.md

 #### Data Partition

 Before pre-process, data was divided into training, validation and testing subsets.
-The validation subset was made with all the images taken from one of the subjects from the *Specially Made* dataset.
-The testing subset was created from all the images of another subject from the same dataset.
+The validation subset was made with all the images taken from two of the subjects from the *Specially Made* dataset.
+The testing subset was created from all the images of another two subjects from the same dataset.
 This partition enabled us to measure how the classifier generalizes with new subjects.

 The first experiments consisted in training using only the specially made dataset, augmented using a factor of k = 10.
-Thus, the dataset had a total of 630 original images, augmented to 6300.
+Thus, the dataset had a total of 630 original images (dataset was smaller than now), augmented to 6300.
 The training subset consisted of 450 (71%) original images, augmented to 4500.
-Test and validation subsets had 90 (14%) original images each (900 augmented).
+Test and validation subsets had 90 (14%) original images each and the Validation test was resized to 900 images with the augmentation.
 There were poor results with this data configuration.
 There was a quick tendency of increasing the validation error during training.
 Also, the number of trainable weights (6147) was high in comparison with the number of training examples.
+More samples were needed.

-The next experiments added the SenseZ3D dataset and changed the augmentation factor to k = 5 (*see Refinement*).
-This new dataset configuration had a total of 990 original images, augmented to 4950.
-The training subset consisted of 810 (82%) original images, augmented to 4500.
-Test and validation subsets had 90 (9%) original images each (900 augmented).
+The next experiments increased the number of samples of the *Specially Made* dataset and also added the SenseZ3D dataset.
+The augmentation factor was changed to k = 5 (*see Refinement*).
+This new dataset configuration had a total of 1698 original images and the following distribution:

+* Training samples: 1338 (78%)
+* Validation samples: 180 (10%)
+* Testing samples: 180 (10%)

+ Augmentation increased the number of samples to 6690 in the training set and 900 in validation subset.
 This configuration doubled the number of original training images and improved the classifier's performance.
 However in this case, the number of testing and validation images is below the usual standards.
 It was made this way because of the lack of data available for training.
 The usual costs of using small testing/validation subsets are the uncertainty of the generalization measure (we can't be so certain about our measured generalization power) and the high deviation of results from the same model architecture (same training experiments with different initializations may deliver different results).
 Nevertheless, as new subjects were used on the validation/test subsets, generalization measure could be good enough for our purposes (note that the need of using more data is one of the main conclusions of this project).

 #### Training